aleju/imgaug/README.md

 python CheckPlotImages.py
 ```

-where CheckPerformance.py measures the performance of the class on you machine and CheckPlotImages.py shows some plots with example augmentations.
+where CheckPerformance.py measures the performance of the class on your machine and CheckPlotImages.py shows some plots with example augmentations.